atinfinity/carla_ros_bridge_docker/README.md

 ![](img/carla_ad_demo_with_scenario.png)

 Current [carla-simulator/ros-bridge](https://github.com/carla-simulator/ros-bridge) supports to CARLA 0.9.11.
 So, I used CARLA 0.9.11 in this Dockerfile.
 And, base image of this Docker file is `nvidia/cudagl:11.4.2-devel-ubuntu18.04`.
-Because, there is the folliwng description in official document(<https://carla.readthedocs.io/en/0.9.13/start_quickstart/>).
+Because, there is the following description in official document(<https://carla.readthedocs.io/en/0.9.13/start_quickstart/>).

 > The Debain package is available for both Ubuntu 18.04 and Ubuntu 20.04, however the officially supported platform is Ubuntu 18.04.